 This shrimp ceviche is easy to make.
-The shrimp is cooked briefly (you can even use thawed pre-cooked frozen shrimp for convenience), and marinated with the traditional ceviche flavors: tart lime, sweet red onion, cilantro, and aji amarillo peppers.
+The shrimp is cooked briefly (you can even use thawed pre-cooked frozen shrimp for convenience), and marinated with the traditional ceviche flavors: lime, sweet red onion, cilantro, and aji amarillo peppers.
 Mango and avocado add even more bright flavor.
-If you can find fresh key limes, their extra tart flavor is most similar to the South American limes used for ceviche.
+If you can find fresh key limes or the smaller, thin-skinned limes from Mexico, their extra tart flavor is more similar to the South American limes used for ceviche than Persian limes.

-Serve this ceviche as an appetizer (it looks great in martini glasses), or as a light lunch.
+Serve this ceviche as an appetizer (it also looks great in martini glasses instead of in the avocado "bowls"), or as a light lunch.

 Prep Time: 15 minutes